susannah-b/shiver-unpaired/README.md

 `SID.bam`, `SID_ref.fasta`: the bam file of mapped reads, and the (tailored) reference to which they're mapped.
 `SID_BaseFreqs.csv`: the frequencies of the four bases (plus the `-` character for deletions) at each position in the bam file.
 `SID_MinCov_foo_bar.fasta`: the consensus genome.
-In place of `foo` and `bar` here you'll see the two coverage thresholds specified in `config.bash`: `foo` is the minimum number of reads to call a base (if there are fewer than `foo` reads we call `?` instead of a base), `bar` the minimum number to use upper case for the base (to signal increased confidence).
+In place of `foo` and `bar` here you'll see the two coverage thresholds specified in `config.sh`: `foo` is the minimum number of reads to call a base (if there are fewer than `foo` reads we call `?` instead of a base), `bar` the minimum number to use upper case for the base (to signal increased confidence).
 `SID_MinCov_foo_bar_ForGlobalAln.fasta`, `SID_coords.csv`: these files are useful for when multiple samples are processed, so we postpone their explanation.
 `SID_clean_1.fastq.gz`, `SID_clean_2.fastq.gz`: the reads after removal of adapters, primers, low-quality bases, and those read pairs suspected of being contamination.
 `SID_InsertSizeCounts.csv`: the inferred insert-size distribution.

 #### The config file
-In `config.bash` you can change pipeline parameters from their default values.
-During development of shiver, `config.bash` has sometimes been updated (e.g. new features might require new parameters).
-In case this happens again in the future, to make sure you keep your changes it would be wise to make a copy of this file, change the copy, and use that instead of `config.bash` for your shiver commands.
-Then if `config.bash` changes in a future version of shiver, you can compare differences between the new version and your tweaked old version (e.g. with the `diff` command), and apply your changes to the new version.
+In `config.sh` you can change pipeline parameters from their default values.
+During development of shiver, `config.sh` has sometimes been updated (e.g. new features might require new parameters).
+In case this happens again in the future, to make sure you keep your changes it would be wise to make a copy of this file, change the copy, and use that instead of `config.sh` for your shiver commands.
+Then if `config.sh` changes in a future version of shiver, you can compare differences between the new version and your tweaked old version (e.g. with the `diff` command), and apply your changes to the new version.

 #### Processing example 2: scripting over samples, all with HIV contigs, some of which need correcting
 Before we start, note that scripted use of shiver (like any other command-line program) to process multiple files is easier if you know the basics of playing with filenames from the command line.
 Consider this toy example: